 Issues with the Water You’re Using

 Unfortunately, not all water is equal when it comes to purity and taste.
 You’ve most likely noticed the water coming from your kitchen faucet doesn’t quite taste the same as the pricier bottled water at the store, such as Voss or Fiji water.
-Tap water has extra minerals and dissolved solids that affect its taste.
+Tap water has extra minerals such as manganese, calcium, dissolved solids, and contaminants that affect its taste.

 According to the Specialty Coffee Association of America, SCAA, the water that goes into coffee should be fresh, clean, and odor-free.
 It should contain less than 250 mg/liter of total dissolved solids, less than 85 mg/liter of calcium, and have a pH of 7.5 at most.